BerkeleyTrue/react-vimeo/docs/README.md

 ## className: String
 `className` applied to wrapping div

+## playerOptions: Object
+Object of player options as specified in Vimeo Player docs: https://developer.vimeo.com/player/embedding#universal-parameters.
+Will get appended to iframe URL

 ## onReady?(data: Object) => Void
 Called when video has loaded and is ready to play.